CamelCookbook/camel-cookbook-examples/README.md

 by [Scott Cranton](https://github.com/scranton) and [Jakub Korab](https://github.com/jkorab).
 The latest version of this code is available on
 [GitHub](http://github.com/CamelCookbook/camel-cookbook-examples).

+All of the examples are driven through JUnit tests, and are collectively structured as a set of Apache Maven projects.
+To execute them, you will need a copy of the [Java 7 JDK] (http://www.oracle.com/technetwork/java/javase/downloads/index.html) (6 should be OK as well) and an [Apache Maven 3](http://maven.apache.org/) installation .
+Maven will download all of the appropriate project dependencies.

-The samples are all driven from unit tests, so in order to execute them all you need to do is run:
+In order to execute all the tests, all you need to do is run:

     $ mvn clean install